paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2017-01-05-designing_systems_part_1.markdown

 Much like London, the web -- perhaps the ultimate expression of human creativity in digital form -- is also a chaotic and unruly place; Douglas Crockford once called the browser <q>the most hostile software development environment ever imagined</q>.

-Facing complex environments like this, its tempting to focus on the rules and patterns, yet a system will only be deemed successful if consideration has been given to those who will inhabit the spaces these define.
+Facing complex environments like this, its tempting to focus on rules and patterns, yet a system will only be deemed successful if consideration has been given to those who'll inhabit the spaces these define.

 When designing for others, be they the residents of a city, passengers on a transport network, or customers using a website, we shouldn't ignore chaos, but embrace its underlying complexity.
 For complexity is the only thing that can ground our decisions to reality, the unfortunate space that lies between theory and practice.